Is Doctor Strange 2 too scary for children?

+It's fair to say that Doctor Strange in the Multiverse of Madness is the scariest MCU installment to date.

-Even before Sam Raimi – the filmmaker behind movies like Spider-Man, The Evil Dead, and Drag Me to Hell – signed on to direct Doctor Strange in the Multiverse of Madness, the sequel promised to be the "scariest" MCU installment so far.
+For one thing, it's directed by horror maestro Sam Raimi – the filmmaker behind movies like The Evil Dead and Drag Me to Hell, along with the Tobey Maguire Spider-Man trilogy – and it's got monsters, mayhem, dark witchcraft, and even blood.

-With its PG-13 rating in the US and 12A certificate in the UK, though, parents might wonder just how much the new Marvel movie leans into the horror genre, and whether it's suitable for younger children or those who prefer their superhero fare a little lighter.
-Well, we've got you covered...
+Considering the film is rated PG-13 in the US and 12A in the UK, though, you might be wondering just how scary the film really is, and if it's suitable for younger children or those who prefer their superhero fare a little lighter.
+Well, we've got you covered... minor spoilers ahead!

 Outside of its brutality, Doctor Strange in the Multiverse of Madness features a number of effective jump scares as well.
 But, as is usually the case with child-friendly jump scares, they're fairly predictable, so you could close your eyes in time...